theogpt/theogpt.github.io/lives-of-alcyone/index.md

 In order to save the King Leo from certain defeat at the hands of a coalition of neighbouring States, Alcyone' s mother Orion had induced Leo to place it under the suzerainty of the Atlantean Emperor, Jupiter, and there was much discontent among the people about this.
 A few years after, when Orion had had to change bodies, and could therefore no longer direct Leo' s policy, the discontent broke out into open rebellion, and Leo was defeated and killed.
 Sirius (the son of Gimel, an Atlantean Noble) was sent sent over from Atlantis by Jupiter to be governor of the Kingdom which was thus made a province of the vast Atlantean Empire.
 Sirius made friends with Alcyone and Orion, at first perhaps from motives of policy, but the friendship quietly ripened into real affection.
 He fell in love with Orion and demanded her hand from her brother Alcyone, who gladly gave it, and a close tie united the two families and also that of the priest Mercury.
 This made the government of the province an easy matter, as the official heads of both the parties in it were now so thoroughly united.
 In fact the three families were almost like one, and made a kind of little society of their own, in which all sorts of interesting problems were discussed.

 We find that the language commonly used then in India was not Sanskrit, and ceremonies usually began with the word Tau, not with Aum.
 The doctrines of reincarnation and karma were commonly known to the people.
 The Teacher (Mercury) knew of the Great ones behind who sometimes helped.
-Some of the expressions which are familiar to us now were in use then also, as for example:"I am That”.
+Some of the expressions which are familiar to us now were in use then also, as for example: "I am That”.
 Mercury told the people that of all the qualities that they could develop, all the qualifications they could possess, the most important was the power to recognise that all was That. "you cut down a tree,"He said"that is the life of the tree; dig up a stone, That is what holds the particles of stone together; That is the life of the sun, That is in the clouds, in the roaring of the sea, in the rainbow, in the glory of the mountain” and so on.
 These words are taken from a discourse of Mercury on death.
-In a book from which he read to the people there were well known phrases, such as:"One thing is the right,while the sweet is another; these two tie a man to objects apart.
+In a book from which he read to the people there were well known phrases, such as: "One thing is the right,while the sweet is another; these two tie a man to objects apart.
 Of the twain it is well for who taketh the right one, who chooseth the sweet, goeth wide of the aim.
 The right and the sweet come to a mortal; the wise sifts the two and sets them apart.
 For,right unto sweet the wise man prefereth; the fool taketh sweet to hold and retain”.(Kath Upanishad; words in Meads translation.)
 The wording in Mercury' s book was not actually identical, but it was clearly the same set of verses.

 There was another saying"if one is killed, and I am the slain, yet I am I also the sword of the slayer, and none slays or is slain because all are one.
 There is no first nor last, no life nor death, because all are one in him."